If a whiplash injury has set you back, we'll help you move forward

 A straightforward liability accepted injury claim could be completed in a couple of months.
 If the defendant denies liability, the process might take longer.
 Typically, an injury claim takes between 4 and 9 months.

-No win, no fee whiplash injury compensation claims
+Can I make a no win, no fee whiplash injury claim?

-Whiplash claims are usually categorised as road traffic accident (RTA) claims.
+Whiplash claims usually follow the road traffic accident (RTA) claims process.
 Click on the icons below to learn more:

 Should I deal directly with the insurer?